-The dual source operand DSP instructions (CLR, ED, EDAC, MAC, MPY, MPY.N, MOVSAC and MSC), also referred to as MAC instructions, utilize a simplified set of addressing modes to allow the user to effectively manipulate the data pointers through Register Indirect tables.
+The dual source operand DSP instructions (CLR, ED, EDAC, MAC, MPY, MPY.N, MOVSAC and MSC), also referred to as MAC instructions, utilize a simplified set of addressing modes to allow the user to effectively manipulate the Data Pointers through register indirect tables.

-The two source operand pre-fetch registers must be a member of the set {W8, W9, W10, W11}.
-For data reads, W8 and W9 will always be directed to the X RAGU and W10 and W11 will always be directed to the Y AGU.
-The effective addresses generated (before and after modification) must, therefore, be valid addresses within X data space for W8 and W9 and Y data space for W10 and W11.
+The two source operand prefetch registers must be members of the set {W8, W9, W10, W11}.
+For data reads, W8 and W9 will always be directed to the X RAGU, and W10 and W11 will always be directed to the Y AGU.
+The Effective Addresses (EA) generated (before and after modification) must, therefore, be valid addresses within X data space for W8 and W9, and Y data space for W10 and W11.

-Note: Register Indirect with Register Offset Addressing is only available for W9 (in X space) and W11 (in Y space).
+Note: Register Indirect with Register Offset Addressing is only available for W9 (in X data space) and W11 (in Y data space).